-Programs applying for Full Accreditation or Reaccreditation will be notified by the ACGC Executive Office 18 months prior to the due date for submission of their self-study via AMS.
-A second notice from ACGC will be sent to program leadership six to nine months before the self-study is due.
-The self-study should be submitted on August 1st of the year prior to the accreditation review year (e.g., due August 1, 2022 for a 2023 review year cycle).
+Programs applying for Full Accreditation or Reaccreditation will be notified by the ACGC Executive Office 18 months prior to the due date for submission of their Self-Study.
+A second notice from ACGC will be sent to the program leadership six to nine months before the Self-Study is due.
+The Self-Study should be submitted on August 1st of the year prior to the accreditation review year (e.g., due August 1, 2025, for a 2026 review year cycle).

 Program leadership is responsible for submitting fully completed self-study materials via AMS prior to the August 1st date.
-The Executive Office will confirm receipt of the application within 48 hours of submission, excluding non-business days.